If you were injured aboard a cruise ship, Gregg Hollander and the Boca Raton cruise ship accident lawyers at Hollander Law Firm may be able to help.

 Cruise ship accidents can leave cruise passengers with serious injuries, and you may be entitled to compensation for medical expenses, lost wages, and more.

-Since 1996, the Boca Raton personal injury lawyers at the Hollander Law Firm have recovered tens of millions of dollars for injury victims across South Florida.
-Please contact our law firm today to schedule your free consultation.
+Since 1996, the injury lawyers at the Hollander Law Firm Accident Injury Lawyers have recovered tens of millions of dollars for injury victims across South Florida.
+Please contact our law firm today at (561) 347-7770 to schedule your free consultation.

 How Hollander Can Help After a Cruise Ship Accident

 Cruise lines take full advantage of Florida’s scenic coastlines and full-service ports-of-call.

 But when cruise ship accidents happen and cruisers have legitimate compensation claims, it can be difficult to get the cruise line to do the right thing.

 If you suffered a cruise ship injury as a result of someone else’s negligence, Gregg Hollander and the Boca Raton personal injury lawyers at the Hollander Law Firm can fight for the compensation you deserve.
 We go far beyond legal advice.

 Here’s what you can expect if you choose us to handle your cruise ship accident case:

 - Full-service representation.
 Our attorneys begin by listening to your story.
 We conduct a thorough investigation into the facts and circumstances of your cruise ship accident and we search to see if your cruise line has been found negligent before.

 - Identify at-fault parties and liable parties.
 Negligence or other acts on the part of more than one person may have caused your cruise ship accident.
 We identify the at-fault parties and insurers providing their coverage.